 (b) To anchor the building to the ground so that under lateral loads building will not move.

 (c) It prevents the building from overturning due to lateral forces.

 (d) It gives a level surface for the construction of the superstructure.

 (A) Shallow Foundation

-- In shallow foundation, generally, the depth at which the foundation is placed is less than its width i.e. the ratio of depth of foundation to its width is less than unity.
+- In a shallow foundation, generally, the depth at which the foundation is placed is less than its width i.e. the ratio of the depth of the foundation to its width is less than unity.

 - Shallow foundations are also designated as footings.

 - Example-Combined footing, Cantilever or strap footing, Mat foundation etc.